 Ph.D. in Education, Trinity College Dublin (awarded 2007)

 M.A. (jure officii), Trinity College Dublin (awarded 2019)

 I joined the School of Psychology at the University of Plymouth as an Associate Professor in Applied Psychology in September, 2019.
 Prior to this, I had been a member of the full-time academic staff at the School of Education at Trinity College Dublin since 2005; had held a postgraduate teaching studentship at the School of Education, Trinity College Dublin (2002 - 2005); was a schools psychologist with Dublin Institute of Technology (2000 - 2002); and a counselling psychologist in private practice (1997 - 2000).

-Chartered Psychologist with, and Associate Fellow of, the British Psychological Society
+Chartered Psychologist with the British Psychological Society

 Senior Fellow of the Higher Education Authority (Advance HE)